A Murnaghan-Nakayama rule for Grothendieck polynomials of Grassmannian type: Introduction

 \section{Introduction}

-The K-theory of flag varieties was studied by Kostant and Kumar \cite{kostant1987t}, and by Demazure \cite{demazure1974desingularisation}.
-Lascoux and Schutzenberger introduced the Grothendieck polynomials as representatives for the structure sheaves of the Schubert varieties of a flag variety \cite{lascoux1982structure, lascoux2007anneau}.
+The $K$-theory of flag varieties was studied by Kostant and Kumar \cite{kostant1987t}, and by Demazure \cite{demazure1974desingularisation}.
+Lascoux and Schutzenberger introduced the Grothendieck polynomials as representatives for the structure sheaves of the Schubert varieties of a flag variety \cite{gherardelli2006invariant, lascoux1982structure, lascoux2007anneau}.
 For any permutation $w \in \bigcup_{m \geq 1}S_m$, the Grothendieck polynomial $\mathfrak{G}_w:= \mathfrak{G}_w(x_1, x_2, \dots)$ is defined by isobaric divided difference operators.
 Fomin and Kirilov studied combinatorics of these polynomials in \cite{fomin1996yang, fomin1994grothendieck}.\\

 Let $s_\lambda$ be the Schur function associated with a partition $\lambda$, and $p_k$ be the power-sum symmetric functions of degree $k$ \cite{macdonald1991notes}.
-The classical Murnaghan-Nakayama rule describes the decomposition of the product $s_\lambda p_k$ to the sum of Schur functions \cite{macdonald1991notes} as follows.
+The classical Murnaghan--Nakayama rule describes the decomposition of the product $s_\lambda p_k$ into a sum of Schur functions \cite{macdonald1991notes} as follows.
 We have